Our greatest glory is not in never falling, but in rising every time we fall.

 - Thoughts of doing harm to self or others

-While counseling might be helpful in numerous situations, students are strongly encouraged to seek counseling services for the following:
+While counseling might be helpful in numerous situations, students who are experiencing the following are strongly encouraged to seek counseling services: